Civil Law Time Limits

 - Notice to Appear at Trial (to party) [With documents] – 20 days before trial, send notice with time and place to attorney.
 [CCP § 1987(c)].

 - Objection to Notice to Appear At Trial With Documents – 5 days “or any other time period as the court may allow” [CCP § 1987(c)].

-- Noticed motions – must be served and filed 16 court days before the hearing date (+ 5 more if served by mail) (+ 2 more if served by fax, express mail, or overnight delivery).
+- Noticed motions – must be served and filed 16 court days before the hearing date (+ 5 more calendar days if served by mail) (+ 2 more if served by fax, express mail, or overnight delivery).
 [CCP 1005] Note: CCP 1013 does not apply.

 - Opposition to noticed motion – must be filed and served 9 court days before hearing.
 [CCP 1005].

 - Reply to noticed motion - 5 court days before hearing.
 [CCP 1005].

 - Ex Parte Motion – Opposing party must be notified by 10:00 A.M. the day before the hearing, absent “exceptional circumstances.”
 [CRC 3.1203].
 Note: This is a minimum.
 Check local rules for more strict notice periods.

 - Table of Contents/Authorities – Required for motions over 10 pages.
 [CRC 3.1113(f)]